diannedejesus/debt_tracker/readme.md

 There is a seperate module function that verifies if an admin account exists, it it doesnt then it creates a variable in the session to indicate that we are creating an admin account.
 It then calls the module function that creates a new user.
 Originally the value was passed as an argument/paramenter but this may lead to an issue of someone passing the value and gaining an admin account erroneously.

+Account Creation & Login

+Only one administration account should exist, if that account is created you should not be able to access the admin creation page.
+If bypassed the user creation function will not be able to create an admin account if one is found in the database.

+Only an admin account can create user account.
+The user creation process will verify if the current user session is an administor before creating an account.

  -->